 Taking ACCRUFER with certain other medicines may affect each other causing serious side effects.

-Some medicines may need to be taken at least 4 hours before or 4 hours after you have taken your ACCRUFER dose.
+You may need to take ACCRUFER at least 4 hours before or 4 hours after you take certain medicines.
 Ask your healthcare provider for a list of these medicines if you are not sure if you take one of these medicines.

 Especially tell your healthcare provider if you take: